latex3/latex3.github.io/_posts/2018-10-28-benchmarking.md

 title: "Experimental benchmarking functions"
 date: 2018-10-28 00:00:00
 description: "Experimental benchmarking functions"
-excerpt: "Prompted by a TeX-sx question on benchmarking,  ..."
+excerpt: "Prompted by a TeX-sx question on benchmarking, the team have added a new experimental package to expl3 ..."
 categories: news
 tags: [latex3,discussion]
 ---

 # Experimental benchmarking functions

-Prompted by a [TeX-sx quesion](https://tex.stackexchange.com/q/456316/) on benchmarking, the team have added a new experimental package to `expl3`:
+Prompted by a [TeX-sx question](https://tex.stackexchange.com/q/456316/) on benchmarking, the team have added a new experimental package to `expl3`:
 [`l3benchmark`](https://ctan.org/pkg/l3experimental).
 This new material provides a convenient interface for benchmarking: seeing how long it takes for